-- Negative economic and political conditions that adversely affect the general economy, housing prices, the job market, consumer confidence and spending habits which may affect, among other things, the level of nonperforming assets, charge-offs and provision expense; - The rate of growth in the economy and employment levels, as well as general business and economic conditions, and changes in the competitive environment; - Our ability to implement our business strategy, including the cost savings and efficiency components, and achieve our financial performance goals; - Our ability to meet heightened supervisory requirements and expectations; - Liabilities and business restrictions resulting from litigation and regulatory investigations; - Our capital and liquidity requirements (including under regulatory capital standards, such as the U.S. Basel III capital rules) and our ability to generate capital internally or raise capital on favorable terms; - The effect of changes in interest rates on our net interest income, net interest margin and our mortgage originations, mortgage servicing rights and mortgages held for sale; - Changes in interest rates and market liquidity, as well as the magnitude of such changes, which may reduce interest margins, impact funding sources and affect the ability to originate and distribute financial products in the primary and secondary markets; - The effect of changes in the level of checking or savings account deposits on our funding costs and net interest margin; - Financial services reform and other current, pending or future legislation or regulation that could have a negative effect on our revenue and businesses: - A failure in or breach of our operational or security systems or infrastructure, or those of our third party vendors or other service providers, including as a result of cyber-attacks; and - Management's ability to identify and manage these and other risks.
+- Negative economic and political conditions that adversely affect the general economy, housing prices, the job market, consumer confidence and spending habits which may affect, among other things, the level of nonperforming assets, charge-offs and provision expense; - The rate of growth in the economy and employment levels, as well as general business and economic conditions, and changes in the competitive environment; - Our ability to implement our business strategy, including the cost savings and efficiency components, and achieve our financial performance goals; - The COVID-19 pandemic and its effects on the economic and business environments in which we operate; - Our ability to meet heightened supervisory requirements and expectations; - Liabilities and business restrictions resulting from litigation and regulatory investigations; - Our capital and liquidity requirements (including under regulatory capital standards, such as the U.S. Basel III capital rules) and our ability to generate capital internally or raise capital on favorable terms; - The effect of changes in interest rates on our net interest income, net interest margin and our mortgage originations, mortgage servicing rights and mortgages held for sale; - Changes in interest rates and market liquidity, as well as the magnitude of such changes, which may reduce interest margins, impact funding sources and affect the ability to originate and distribute financial products in the primary and secondary markets; - The effect of changes in the level of checking or savings account deposits on our funding costs and net interest margin; - Financial services reform and other current, pending or future legislation or regulation that could have a negative effect on our revenue and businesses; - A failure in or breach of our operational or security systems or infrastructure, or those of our third party vendors or other service providers, including as a result of cyber-attacks; and - Management's ability to identify and manage these and other risks.

 In addition to the above factors, we also caution that the actual amounts and timing of any future common stock dividends or share repurchases will be subject to various factors, including our capital position, financial performance, capital impacts of strategic initiatives, market conditions and regulatory and accounting considerations, as well as any other factors that our Board of Directors deems relevant in making such a determination.
 Therefore, there can be no assurance that we will repurchase shares from or pay any dividends to holders of our common stock, or as to the amount of any such repurchases or dividends.
+Further, statements about the effects of the COVID-19 pandemic on our business, operations, financial performance and prospects may constitute what is reflected in those forward-looking statements due to factors and future developments that are uncertain, unpredictable and in many cases beyond our control, including the scope and duration of the pandemic, actions taken by governmental authorities in response to the pandemic, and the direct and indirect impact of the pandemic on our customers, third parties and us.

-More information about factors that could cause actual results to differ materially from those described in the forward-looking statements can be found under Item 1A "Risk Factors" section in Part I, Item 1A. of our Annual Report on Form 10-K for the year ended December 31, 2019.
+More information about factors that could cause actual results to differ materially from those described in the forward-looking statements can be found in the "Risk Factors" section in Part II, Item 1A of our Form 10-Q for the period ended March 31, 2020 and Part I, Item 1A. of our Annual Report on Form 10-K for the year ended December 31, 2019.